hellerve/blog/wip/Overengineering,_Underengineering.md

 In my job as a consultant, I get to see a lot of different companies and teams.
 This is a big privilege; oftentimes they are struggling and need me to help them figure out how to get out of all kinds of unfortunate situations.
-But that’s not alway the case; I’ve worked with amazing teams that solved challenging problems.
+I’ve worked with amazing teams that solved challenging problems as well, don’t get me wrong, but it’s jsut not the norm.

 And then there are times when the collaboration is just magical.
 Today I want to talk about a particularly enjoyable experience.